- Arrest Location

 Medical: Drug use and other health issues such as communicable diseases that may affect police or others held in the same facility are checked during a health screening done at the time of arrest.

-Bail or pretrial hearing: Once an arrest takes place, a judge decides whether the suspect gets released.
+Bailor pretrial hearing: Once an arrest takes place, a judge decides whether the suspect gets released.
 Generally, suspects are held until local courts convene, oftentimes the next morning.
-The judge weighs the crime and considers potential penalties, deciding whether one can be released on his own recognizance, on bail pending a future court date (the court holds money until the suspect returns) or if no bail is set because of the severity of the crime or other factors including multiple outstanding warrants.
+The judge weighs the crime and considers potential penalties, deciding whether one can be released on his own recognizance, on bail pending a future court date (the court holds the money until the suspect returns) or if no bail is set because of the severity of the crime or other factors including multiple outstanding warrants.

 Most of the information gathered during a suspect's booking on suspicion of criminal wrongdoing is available to the individual involved as well as to the public, however police will withhold anything pertaining to an ongoing investigation (e.g. information linking the suspect to suspected crimes beyond those he has been arrested for) and any health information.